plumvillage/newsletter/src/2024/en/articles/joost-vriens--my-path-to-wake-up-schools.md

 {% image "article2024/joost/013_08202023.jpg", "removeTopMargin" %}
 {% image "article2024/joost/014.jpg", "removeTopMargin" %}

-## An inter-generational buddy system
+## An intergenerational buddy system

 I also started working with a very bright, talented young teacher, Ingrid.
 She was 28.
 I was 61.
 It was a very nourishing cooperation.
 She was very grateful for my experience and ability to look deeply into a situation.
 I loved her because of her strong questions, her vigor.
 She was very straightforward and open with her students, a sort of a peaceful warrior.
 We had very deep discussions of what was the best next step for a student.
 One day, early in the morning, we met with a student.
 The day before she had had a chat with both of us.
 We both gave her, independent from each other, the same advice.
 She wanted to check if we had planned that.
 We hadn’t and felt very touched knowing this.